opstrace/opstrace/docs/guides/contributor/workflows.md

 ./opstrace --version --log-level=debug
 ```

-Create the cluster (choose provider and cluster name and config at will):
+Create the instance (choose provider and instance name and config at will):

 ```bash
 ./opstrace create [aws-or-gcp[ [choose-cluster-name] -c ci/cluster-config.yaml
 ```

-## Local checkout: build artifacts, and create a cluster
+## Local checkout: build artifacts, and create a instance

 Confirm that the working directory is the root of the `opstrace/opstrace` repository checkout.
 It may contain local modifications (which is the point of this section).